Nwalokajessica/PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-/README.md

 Before you begin, make sure you meet the following prerequisites to ensure a seamless setup experience:

-🔧 Basic Linux Command Knowledge: A good grasp of fundamental Linux commands will make it easier to manage and interact with the server.
+🔧 **Basic Linux Command Knowledge**: A good grasp of fundamental Linux commands will make it easier to manage and interact with the server.

-☁️ EC2 Instance Preparation: Familiarity with launching an EC2 instance and configuring security groups to allow HTTP and HTTPS traffic.
+☁️ **EC2 Instance Preparation**: Familiarity with launching an EC2 instance and configuring security groups to allow HTTP and HTTPS traffic.

-💻 Development Tools: Access to tools like Git Bash or Visual Studio Code (VSCode) for file management and executing commands.
+💻 **Development Tools**: Access to tools like Git Bash or Visual Studio Code (VSCode) for file management and executing commands.

 __
 With these essentials covered, you’re ready to jump in and get started! 🚀